Ziggurat algorithm: Fallback algorithms for the tail

 Since x1 ≈ 3.5 for typical table sizes, the test in step 3 is almost always successful.
+Since −ln(U1) is an exponentially distributed variate, an implementation of the exponential distribution may be used.

 Optimizations

 The algorithm can be performed efficiently with precomputed tables of xi and yi = f(xi), but there are some modifications to make it even faster: